 Just prior to the redemption date for the put option the PAF will require the option owner (only if he intends to redeem) to submit an independent inspection report that confirms that the project from which the emission reductions will be sourced meets the EHS criteria.
-The inspection report will be carried out by a DOE, duly accredited by the CDM at the date of the inspection report.
+The inspection report will be carried out by an accredited CDM DOE.
 Several audit firms registered as CDM DOEs have indicated their ability to complete this inspection report in combination with their standard verification of the emission reductions.
 The inspection report will incorporate input from the host site and project staff as well as representatives of nearby/affected communities and responsible local government agencies, as appropriate.